maziac/DeZog/documentation/Usage.md

 - listFiles: An array of list files.
 Typically it includes only one.
 But if you e.g. have a list file also for the ROM area you can add it here.
 Please have a look at the (Listfile)[#listfile] section.
-- labelsFiles: The paths (relative to the 'rootFolder') of the labels files.
-Typically this is only one file created during building.
-But you could add multiple files here.
-You can also completely omit the label files but in that case the z80-debug support is very limited because it cannot help in resolving any labels to numbers and vice versa.
 - startAutomatically: If true the program is started directly after loading.
 If false the program stops after launch.
 (Default=false)
 - skipInterrupt: Is passed to ZEsarUX at the start of the debug session.
     If true ZEsarUX does not break in interrupts (on manual break)